 High blood pressure can exist for numerous reasons.
 If you and your doctor have identified sodium as one of the culprits causing high blood pressure in your body, you may want to consider low-sodium varieties of kimchi over the traditional kinds.
 This study shown a cause and effect relationship between consuming high sodium kimchi and raises in blood pressure – whereas the low sodium variety caused no increases in blood pressure and/or a lowering effect.

-Best Kimchi Brands
+Our 3 Favorite Kimchi Brands

 If you’re a do-it-yourselfer at heart, this handy kit from Mother-in-Law’s Kimchi is just what you need to get started.
 It offers instructions for how to make the best homemade kimchi and includes a 4 quart fermentation jar, premixed Korean starter sauce, chili flakes, and two age-old recipes to get started.
 All you need is some fresh cabbage, garlic, salt, and any other veggies or spices you wish to add to customize your own kimchi from the comforts of home.